ARTIST-Association/ARTIST/docs/tutorial_kinematic_calibration.rst

 --------------------
 Here is the workflow of the kinematic calibration with motor positions:

-- We start with default values for all optimizable paramters.
+- We start with default values for all optimizable parameters.
 - We calculate the preferred reflection direction of our heliostat through knowledge about the center of the calibration flux density distribution.
 - In the optimization loop we calculate the current orientation of the heliostat from the motor positions, then we calculate the actual reflection direction of the heliostat.
 The loss is defined by the difference between the actual reflection direction and the preferred reflection direction from the calibration data.
-- The optimizer updates the optimizable parametrs until it is accurate enough or the maximum number of epochs is reached.
+- The optimizer updates the optimizable parameters until it is accurate enough or the maximum number of epochs is reached.

-Here is the workflow of the kinematic calibration with the differentiable raytracer.
+Here is the workflow of the kinematic calibration with the differentiable ray tracer.

-- We start with default values for all optimizable paramters.
+- We start with default values for all optimizable parameters.
 - In the optimization loop we align the heliostat by providing the incident ray direction of the calibration data.
-  Then we create the Heliostat Raytracer by specifying the used calibration target instead of the revceiver.
+  Then we create the heliostat ray tracer by specifying the used calibration target instead of the receiver.
 We trace the rays and create a bitmap of the flux density distribution.
 From this distribution we calculate the center.
-The loss is defined as the difference between the actual center from the raytraced distribution and the center of the calibration data.
+The loss is defined as the difference between the actual center from the ray traced distribution and the center of the calibration data.
-- The optimizer updates the optimizable parametrs until it is accurate enough or the maximum number of epochs is reached.
+- The optimizer updates the optimizable parameters until it is accurate enough or the maximum number of epochs is reached.

-Both optimization methods return the optimized parameters and the optimized scenario that is ready to be used for raytracing.
+Both optimization methods return the optimized parameters and the optimized scenario that is ready to be used for ray tracing.